Faculty & Staff Profiles

 Associate Professor, Public Health Sciences

-- Bachelor's degree, American University of Beirut
+- MPH, Health Services Administration, American University of Beirut

-- Master's degree, American University of Beirut
+- B.S., Biology, American University of Beirut

 Students in our programs have diverse backgrounds in terms of fields of study and work experiences, which enhances mutual learning and engaging communication in educational settings.
+Currently I teach Health services research methods (MPBH 416) and Public Health Policy: Concepts and Practice (MPBH 407).